At a glance

 - If you’d like to apply with your high school’s help, contact your child’s special education case manager (or guidance counselor or 504 coordinator, if your child has a 504 plan) or the school’s SSD coordinator.
 Tell this person when your child would like to take the test.

 - Sign the Parent Consent Form and give it to the staff member you’re working with.
 Check that the school has documentation of your child’s learning and thinking differences on file.
 Provide the school with anything you believe is missing.
-Make sure the documentation explains how your child’s issues affect test-taking.
-You can learn more about the specific documentation criteria on the SSD website.
+Make sure the documentation explains how your child’s differences affect test-taking.

 - Ask the staff member you’re working with to fill out an online application for SAT accommodations for your child on the SSD website.
 This person will submit your child’s disability documentation along with the application.